Bayeux

 Bayeaux tapestry

 The Bayeux tapestry is without doubt the most famous tapestry in the world, and an unmissable site when you are in this part of Normandy.
+The tapestry relates the story of the conquest of England and King Harold by the Norman, William the Conqueror, in the Battle of Hastings, including the preparations for the battle and the battle itself.

 Although the origins of the tapestry are slightly unclear, it appears probable it was either commissioned by the half-brother of William the Conqueror or his wife.
 The tapestry was also probably completed around 1077, and it seems likely it was made in England, although even that is not certain.
 Despite its probable English origins the tapestry is, of course, a French National Treasure.